-idiosyncratic language patterns and nonlinguistic vocalizations.
-The data will be taken from the LDC's switchboard II corpus, phases 2 and 3.
-The training data will be all of a target speaker's speech from N whole conversations, with N varying between 1 and 16.
-The test data will be all of one side of a single conversation. (not both sides summed together)
+The training data for a speaker will be all of a target speaker's speech from N whole conversations, with N varying between 1 and 16.
+Each segment of test segment data will be all of one side of a single conversation. (not both sides summed together)